Can Encrypted DNS Be Fast?: Results

 \subsection{Does Encrypted DNS Resolver Performance Vary Across ISPs?}

 \Fref{fig:isp_timings} shows how encrypted DNS response times vary across different resolvers and ISPs.
 In short, the choice of resolver matters, and the ``best'' encrypted DNS resolver also may depend on the user's ISP.
-For instance, while ISP C is comparable to the other ISPs for queries sent to Resolver \cloudflare{}, ISP C has significantly lower query response times to Resolver \google{}, and is one of the poorest performing ISPs on Resolver \quadnine{}.
-The difference in median query response times between Resolver \cloudflare{} DoH and \cloudflare{} DNS was 20.9 ms for customers on ISP D, and 8.9 ms for customers on ISP E; for \quadnine{} DoH, the difference in median times was 34.6 ms for customers on ISP D, and 48 ms for customers on ISP E.
+For instance, while ISP C is comparable to the other ISPs for queries sent to Resolver X, ISP C has significantly lower query response times to Resolver Y, and is one of the poorest performing ISPs on Resolver Z. The difference in median query response times between Resolver X DoH and X DNS was 20.9 ms for Whiteboxes on ISP D, and 8.9 ms for Whiteboxes on ISP E; for Z DoH, the difference in median times was 34.5 ms for Whiteboxes on ISP D, and 47.9 ms for Whiteboxes on ISP E.

 Resolver performance can also differ across ISPs.
-For ISP B, the median query response time for \quadnine{} DoT is 11 ms faster than \quadnine{} DNS.
-However, for ISP C, \quadnine{} DoT is significantly slower than DNS, with a difference of 30.7 ms. We attribute this difference in performance to high latency to Resolver \quadnine{} via ISP C. The average latency to \quadnine{} across cable customers on ISP C was 54.3 ms, as compared to 26.5 ms across cable customers on ISP B.
+For ISP B, the median query response time for Z DoT is 11.1 ms faster than Z DNS.
+However, for ISP C, Z DoT is significantly slower than DNS, with a difference in median query response times of 30.6 ms. We attribute this difference in performance to higher latency to Resolver Z via ISP C. The median latency to Z DNS and DoT across Whiteboxes on ISP C was 50 ms, compared to 18.5 ms on ISP B.